-Surgical Rotator Cuff Treatment Options
+Surgical Options for the Rotator Cuff

 A rotator cuff tear may not heal completely without surgery; however satisfactory function can often be achieved without an operation.
 If you continue to suffer from persistent pain, weakness or recurring inflammation after trying non-operative treatments, you may require a surgical option.